-This one of the most important use cases of pre-employment testing because automation brings speed, authentication, and transparency in the recruitment process.
+This is one of the most important use cases of pre-employment testing because automation brings speed, authentication, and transparency to the recruitment process.
 Now, if you put a link of your employment test along with the job post and set an automatic filter of shortlisting candidates scoring above 50 marks, then this way you will only receive the job applications of the actually talented candidates only.
 And, this will boost the speed of the screening process.

 Moreover, the test is scored by the computer automatically without any human intervention so the test result is just generated within 5 seconds.
 So, you don’t have to wait up any longer for the test results because automatic testing is fast and correct without any traces of personal judgment.
 On the top, to test more efficiently, you can add different automatic filters in it like immediately interviewing candidates scoring above 50 marks and put candidates scoring 40 marks in the latter option or instantly reject their applications.
-With the automatic system, the simplification can be introduced into the recruitment process and easy hiring flow can be maintained by the companies.
+With the automatic system, simplification can be introduced into the recruitment process and easy hiring flow can be maintained by the companies.

 #5 Legal benefits

 While formulating a hiring process, companies have to follow the legal guidelines issued under EEOC compliance.
 Under this legal binding, the applicants and employees are given protection from employment discrimination based on race, religion, sex, color, nationality, disability, or any other generic basis.
-This law shields the rights of job applicants and employees from malfunction workplace practices.
+This law shields the rights of job applicants and employees from malfunctioning workplace practices.

-With the pre-assessment testing, you can meet all the standard guidelines of the EEOC compliance and create a centric hiring process.
+With the pre-assessment testing, you can meet all the standard guidelines of EEOC compliance and create a centric hiring process.
 As human intervention has been completely eliminated from the process and decision is made on the grounds of merits only, then you won’t ever have to face legal complications in the hiring system.
-Moreover, if anyone ever objects your hiring basis, then you will have a score to show and justify your claim.
+Moreover, if anyone ever objects to your hiring basis, then you will have a score to show and justify your claim.
 So, this one test can protect you from all future legal troubles.

 Types of Pre-employment Testing